Varying-Vagrant-Vagrants/VVV/README.md

 ### How to Use Varying Vagrant Vagrants

+#### Software Requirements

+VVV requires recent versions of both Vagrant and VirtualBox to be installed.

+[Vagrant](http://www.vagrantup.com) is a "tool for building and distributing development environments".
+It works with [virtualization](http://en.wikipedia.org/wiki/X86_virtualization) software such as [VirtualBox](https://www.virtualbox.org/) to provide a virtual machine sandboxed from your local environment.

 #### VVV as a MAMP/XAMPP Replacement

 VVV is ready to use.
 Download or clone VVV and then type `vagrant up` to automatically build a virtualized Ubuntu server on your computer containing everything needed to develop a WordPress theme or plugin.